 Sleepy Hollow (Liberty Square)

-There’s also an extraordinary Vanilla Ice Cream Churro Sandwich if you’re after something for your sweet tooth.
 The portion sizes are also very generous so you get a lot for your money, which is always a good thing!

 Gaston’s Tavern (Fantasyland)